rn1n3r/rn1n3r.github.com/_posts/2017-05-29-deconvolutions-epsc.md

 ![EPSC]({{site.url}}/public/epsc.png){: .center-image }
 *Simulated voltage clamp data*

+## Deconvolutions

 However, manual detection and analysis of these EPSCs is tedious and subject to observer bias.
 In [this paper](http://www.cell.com/biophysj/fulltext/S0006-3495(12)00935-6) by Pernía-Andrade *et al*, a method of detecting EPSCs is proposed using *deconvolutions*.

+Now, if you don't know what a deconvolution is (or a convolution, for that matter), don't worry (I'm looking at you, future Edward :smirk:).
+I'll try and break it down here, but I can't promise I'll do a good job.